unavi-xyz/unavi/docs/architecture/dwn.md

 ## In The Wired

-DWNs store nearly all data in The Wired and facilitate interactions between entities.
-This includes spatial data ([spaces](./spaces.md)), user metadata, access control, and coordination for operations like hosting a space on a server.
+DWNs store nearly all data in The Wired and facilitate interactions between agents.
+This includes spatial data ([spaces](./spaces.md)), user metadata, access control, and coordination for operations like server hosting.

-DWN endpoints are declared in [DID](./did.md) Documents, enabling discovery.
+DWN endpoints are declared in DID Documents, enabling discovery.
-Advanced queries support filtering and sorting, such as listing public spaces by criteria (tags, creation date, popularity).
+Queries support advanced filtering and sorting, such as listing public spaces by arbitrary criteria (tags, creation date, player count).

 ## Key Concepts